Caring for Creation

 In solidarity with parishes, schools and other organisations, the Archdiocese of Canberra and Goulburn enrolled in the Vatican’s action platform in May 2021.
 The enrolment requires a public reflection on how our values connect to the Laudato Si goals and this is available with the Laudato Si action plan 2023-30 at the links below.

-The caring for Creation movement is ecumincal in nature.
+The caring for Creation movement is ecumenical in nature.
 Pope Francis has joined with the Orthodox Ecumenical Patriarch and the Anglican Archbishop of Canterbury and with other faiths to call on Christians to cooperate together.
 Their ecumenical statement urges us to “Choose life!” for future generations in caring for creation.

 Further information on the movement and resources for implementing Laudato Si are available at www.care4ourcommon.org or by contacting the movement on LaudatoSiACT@gmail.com